Kant’s Social and Political Philosophy

 Kant’s view is similar to the social contract theory of Hobbes in a few important respects.
 The social contract is not a historical document and does not involve a historical act.
 In fact it can be dangerous to the stability of the state to even search history for such empirical justification of state power (6:318).
 The current state must be understood, regardless of its origin, to embody the social contact.
 The social contract is a rational justification for state power, not a result of actual deal-making among individuals or between them and a government.
 Another link to Hobbes is that the social contract is not voluntary.
 Individuals may be forced into the civil condition against their consent (6:256).
 Social contract is not based on any actual consent such as a voluntary choice to form a civil society along with others.
 Since the social contract reflects reason, each human being as a rational being already contains the basis for rational agreement to the state.
 Are individuals then coerced to recognize their subjection to state power against their will?
 Since Kant defines “will” as “practical reason itself” (Groundwork, 4:412), the answer for him is “no.” If one defines “will” as arbitrary choice, then the answer is “yes.”
 This is the same dichotomy that arises with regard to Kant’s theory of punishment (section 7).
 A substantial difference between Kant and Hobbes is that Hobbes bases his argument on the individual benefit for each party to the contract, whereas Kant bases his argument on Right itself, understood as freedom for all persons in general, not just for the individual benefit that the parties to the contract obtain in their own particular freedom.
 To this extent Kant is influenced more by Rousseau’s idea of the General Will.

 Kant was a central figure in the philosophy of the Enlightenment.
-One of his popular essays, “An Answer to the Question: What is Enlightenment?” discusses Enlightenment in terms of the use of an individual's own reason (8:35f).
-To be Enlightened is to emerge from one's self-incurred minority (juvenile) status to a mature ability to think for oneself.
+One of his popular essays, “An Answer to the Question: What is Enlightenment?” discusses Enlightenment in terms of the use of an individual’s own reason (8:35f).
+To be Enlightened is to emerge from one’s self-incurred minority (juvenile) status to a mature ability to think for oneself.
 In another essay, “What Does it Mean to Orient Oneself in Thought?”
 Kant defines Enlightenment as “the maxim of always thinking for oneself” (8:146).
 “What is Enlightenment” distinguishes between the public and private uses of reason.
 The private use of reason is, for government officials, the use of reason they must utilize in their official positions.
-For example, a member of the clergy (who in Kant's Prussia were employees of the state) is required to espouse the official doctrine in sermons and teachings.
+For example, a member of the clergy (who in Kant’s Prussia were employees of the state) is required to espouse the official doctrine in sermons and teachings.
 The public use of reason is the use an individual makes of reason as a scholar reaching the public world of readers.
 For example, the same member of the clergy could, as a scholar, present perceived shortcomings in that very same doctrine.
 Similarly, military officers can, using public reason, question the value or appropriateness of the orders they receive, but in their functions as military officers, using private reason, they are obliged to obey the same orders.
-Since the sovereign might err, and individual citizens have the right to attempt to correct the error under the assumption that the sovereign does not intend to err: “a citizen must have, with the approval of the ruler himself, the authorization to make known publicly his opinions about what it is in the ruler's arrangements that seems to him to be a wrong against the commonwealth,” writes Kant in “Theory and Practice”.
+Since the sovereign might err, and individual citizens have the right to attempt to correct the error under the assumption that the sovereign does not intend to err: “a citizen must have, with the approval of the ruler himself, the authorization to make known publicly his opinions about what it is in the ruler’s arrangements that seems to him to be a wrong against the commonwealth,” writes Kant in “Theory and Practice”.
 This freedom of the pen is “the sole palladium” of the rights of the people, for without this means the people would have no way to make any claims to rights at all (8:304).

 When Kant discusses voting for representatives, he adheres to many prevailing prejudices of the time (8:295).
 The right to vote requires “being one’s own master” and hence having property or some skill that can support one independently.
 The reason given for this, that those who must acquire something from another to make a living alienate what belongs to them, is so vague that Kant himself admits in a footnote “It is, I admit, somewhat difficult to determine what is required in order to be able to claim the rank of a human being who is his own master.”
 Kant also leaves women out of the voting populations for what he calls “natural” reasons which are left unspecified.